-I have been shopping in the winter squash section of our local grocery store this fall, trying all the new varieties they now offer and have enjoyed each and every one.
+I think that fall must be my favorite season.
+The temperatures begin to cool, and the vegetable selection includes winter squash, a variety of healthy greens, and a large selection of apples and pears.
+I have been shopping in the winter squash section of our local grocery store recently, trying all the new varieties they now offer and have enjoyed each and every one.
 Winter squash is so delicious and versatile and best of all it is very healthy for you too!
-For this quick and easy pasta recipe I used Blue Hubbard squash, but any semi-firm fleshed winter squash would work just as well.
+For this quick and easy pasta recipe I used butternut squash, but any semi-firm fleshed winter squash would work just as well.

-For this pasta, I simply cooked up sausage with garlic and fresh sage, tossed this with diced, roasted squash, and then tossed everything together with hot cooked pasta.
-I used Barilla Plus spaghetti for my version, but you could also use a short pasta such as penne or fusilli instead.
+For this pasta, I simply cooked up sausage with garlic and fresh sage, tossed this with diced, roasted squash, and then tossed everything together with hot cooked pasta and a little pasta water.
+I used spaghetti for my version, but you could also use a short pasta such as penne or fusilli instead.
 This recipe is hearty enough to be a main course dish, and all you would need is some crusty bread and a nice mixed salad to complete your meal.

 - 4 Sausage Links, Removed From Casings

 - 3 Cloves Garlic, Peeled & Minced

 - 4 Large Fresh Sage Leaves, Finely Chopped

 - Grated Parmesan Cheese

 - 1 Pound Spaghetti, or Pasta Of Choice

 - Preheat the oven to 375 degrees.

 - Toss the diced pumpkin with two tablespoons of the olive oil and place on a baking sheet.